cerebis/shap/README.txt

 **Switching users**

 In Redhat based distributions, switching users is accomplished by the command "su".
 The command "sudo" is not enabled by default.
-To invoke commands are another user, switch to that user with "su" and then continue your work, remembering to logout when finished.
+To invoke commands as another user, switch to that user with "su" and then continue your work, remembering to logout when finished.

 	> su postgres
 	> É